ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 ## Slaydar's Hide

 Slaydar's attachment to his race and ancestors has been enriched so that his Natural Armour has increased by 1.

 ## Slaydar's Third Eye

 Slaydar has a crescent shaped mark in the centre of his forehead.
 This is a closed eye.
-An observer within two hexes must make a 1 x PC check to realise what it is, unless the eye is open, in which case it's obvious.
+An observer within two hexes must make a 1 × PC check to realise what it is, unless the eye is open, in which case it's obvious.
 It allows him to advance the talent of Soul Sight.